musamaqamarse/Google-Gemini-1.5-Flash-Image-Processing-Java-Spring-Boot-without-VertexAPI/README.md

 3. **Extend Functionality**:
    Users can add additional API endpoints or integrate further with Google’s AI services to expand functionality beyond the initial image and text generation tasks.

-## Use Cases

-This integration with Google Gemini's API offers several potential applications:

-- **Educational**: For learning and teaching how to integrate a Java Spring Boot application with AI services, especially with Google’s AI offerings.
-- **Content Moderation**: Utilizing Google’s safety settings to filter categories, this project can help manage and moderate user-generated content.
-- **Image Content Generation**: Automate workflows involving image analysis and text generation, useful in content creation, social media, and more.

 ## License